rahulsathish07/pesu-academy-cli/README.md

   - [ ] Implement automatic `.env` creation after the first successful manual login.

   ## Disclaimer
   This is an unofficial tool and is not affiliated with PES University.
-It is intended for personal use and learning.
-Use responsibly and in accordance with the university's terms of service.
+It is intended for personal use and learning purposes.